paul-thebaud/func-client/website/docs/installation.md

 # Installation

-FuncClient is only composed by a single package for now, providing the model base function (factory, helpers, etc.) and the JSON:API implementation (adapter and (de)serializer).
+FuncClient is only composed by a single package for now, providing all features (from core features to various implementations, such as JSON:API and JSON REST).

 ## NPM